MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/hybrid-search.md

 4. Insert your data with text and vector properties.
 5. Run hybrid queries against the data.

-## Setup a policies and indexes for hybrid search
+## Configure policies and indexes for hybrid search

 ### A sample vector policy
  ```json